 Hamels shines in Rangers’ 1-0 win over Astros; Springer hurt

-HOUSTON (AP) — Cole Hamels allowed just one hit over six innings to narrowly outduel Justin Verlander, leading the Texas Rangers to a 1-0 win over the Houston Astros on Friday night.
+Hamels put his early season woes behind him, allowing just one hit over six innings to narrowly outduel Justin Verlander in a 1-0 win over the Astros.

 Hamels allowed six baserunners — one hit, three walks and two hit batters — while striking out five.
 He entered the game having lost six of his previous seven decisions.
 Keone Kela earned his eighth save of the season, walking one in the ninth.

 The Rangers finally got to Verlander (4-2) in the seventh.
 Nomar Mazara hit a leadoff double and Adrian Beltre and Joey Gallo drew consecutive walks to load the bases.
-Astros manager A.J.
-Hinch brought in right-handed reliever Chris Devenski, who allowed Jurickson Profar’s sacrifice fly that scored Mazara before striking out the next two batters to escape the inning without further damage.
+Hinch brought in right-handed reliever Chris Devenski, who allowed Jurickson Profar’s sacrifice fly before striking out the next two batters to escape the inning without further damage.